mesosphere/dcos-commons/docs/pages/developer-guide.md

 This example updates the target configuration we defined in the install above.
 The new target configuration below increases the amount of CPU consumed by the server task.

-In the marathon.json.mustache template we defined an environment variable named HELLO_CPUS.
-Below, we update this value in Marathon from 0.1 to 0.2.
+In the `marathon.json.mustache` template we defined an environment variable named `HELLO_CPUS`.
+Below, we update this value in Marathon from `0.1` to `0.2`.

 ```
 {